Fried, Harris lead Braves over deGrom, Mets to win series

 Fried, who came off the injured list after missing the last nine games with a concussion, allowed his first hit when Canha doubled to begin the third.
 Canha advanced to third on rookie Brett Baty’s single with no out, but Fried escaped the jam with a pair of strikeouts and a groundout.

-“I felt like in the first it was pretty good, and then it comes down to two pitches to Dansby, just a bad slider over the middle and then the one to Riley," deGrom said.
-“Those are two mistakes I wished I had back, but they capitalized on it and it was frustrating but it is what it is."

-A two-time Cy Young Award winner, DeGrom threw 95 pitches, his most since a 109-pitch shutout of Washington on April 23, 2021.
+A two-time Cy Young Award winner, DeGrom threw 95 pitches, his most since a 109-pitch shutout win over Washington on April 23, 2021.

 Since becoming a full-time starter in 2019, Fried has 49 wins, second-most in the majors to the Yankees’ Gerrit Cole with 52 over that span.
 The lefty improved to 6-5 with a 2.84 ERA in 15 career starts and five relief appearances against the Mets.